 The pointers above should help your organisation's soul searching, but there's no easy way to decide whether you need to get an innovation partner on board or not.
 If your innovation efforts are stuck in a rut, if the creative juices of your teams aren't flowing and if you don't have the means to bolt on expertise through investment, then it's certainly something you should be giving serious consideration to.

 Gone are the days of bloody-minded individualism, organisations of all stripes are happy to admit that they haven't got all the answers and it's no longer viewed as a weakness to seek external help from digital experts.

 If this article has convinced you to take the plunge, the next step is selecting the partner that's right for you.
 Not all partners are created equal.
 Just like when building your teams, chemistry and cultural fit are all important factors that can decide whether your innovation drive is a success or not.

 Stay tuned to the blog where we'll have some hard-won advice on selecting an innovation partner that's right for your business.

 What do you think?
-Let us know your thoughts in the comments below or hit us up on Twitter at @hedgehoglab.
+Let us know your thoughts on Twitter at @hedgehoglab.